- Health Department Home

 The cost is $25.00.
 See below for more information on schedules, costs and insurance information.

-During October, the following walk –in flu clinics (no appointment necessary) for Adults only, will be held at the Utica and Rome Health Department sites:
+Walk –in flu clinics (no appointment necessary) for Adults only will be held in

 Regular Immunization Clinics: